MeanBean87/interactive-quiz-website/README.md

 To use the Interactive Quiz Website:

 1. Visit the deployed site [here](https://meanbean87.github.io/interactive-quiz-website/).
-2. Hit the start button.
+2. Click the **Start** button.
-3. A container will open and prompt you for the answer of your choice.
+3. A card will open, presenting you with a question.
-4. Click the "Submit" button to confirm your answer.
+4. Click on your chosen answer.
+The background color of the question will turn green for a correct answer or red for an incorrect answer.
+The background color of the correct answer will also be displayed in green.
+Text indicating "Correct" or "Incorrect" will be shown below the timer.
-5. You will be presented with another question.
-Keep answering until time runs out or reach the end of the questions (20 Questions).
+5. Another question will be presented to you.
+Continue answering until either the time runs out or you reach the end of the questions (20 questions in total).
-6. Once the quiz has completed you will view your score.
+6. Once the quiz is completed, your score will be displayed.
-7. If eligible you will be able to enter your name to save the score, then you will view the leader board.
+7. If eligible, you will have the option to enter your name to save the score.
+Afterward, you can view the leaderboard.
-8. To view high scores anytime, click the "Scores" button on the navbar.
+8. To view the high scores at any time, click the **Scores** button on the navbar.
-9. If you want to try again before the quiz completes, hit "Reset" ant any time to start the quiz over.
+9. If you wish to start the quiz over before it completes, click the **Reset** button at any time.

 ## Author Info